-1. Make sure that a responsible adult is designated to supervise young children in the bath or when playing in or around water.
+- Make sure that a responsible adult is designated to supervise young children in the bath or when playing in or around water.
 Preschools children should be within reach at all times.
 Drowning occurs quickly and quietly.
-The supervising adult should not be engaged in any other activity such as playing cards, talking on the phone or similar distractive activities, even when lifegaurds are present.
+The supervising adult should not be engaged in any other activity such as playing cards, talking on the phone or similar distractive activities, even when lifeguards are present.

-10. Make sure your home swimming pool is fenced, locked and cleared of toys or attractions which may tempt a young child.
+- Make sure home swimming pools are fenced, locked and cleared of toys or attractions, which may tempt a young child.

 As summer is heating up, remember that a day of cool relaxation could end up in tragedy.
 Have fun, but stay safe.